 Molly Eubanks, Electrical Engineer, E.I.T.

 “Community is who you come into contact with on a daily basis, be it family, friends, coworkers, the general public, or anyone else.
 How we choose to interact with each other is how we shape our community; it’s a cyclical process that needs positivity to succeed.
-Outside of work, I’m an archery coach employed by the Marshall County Board of Education, where I help middle school-aged children learn the sport.”
+Outside of work, I volunteer in my community of Marshall County”

 Craig Guess, Business Development